haifengl/bigdata/README.md

 datacenter has no partitions within, and thus allows the designs for CA within a single site.

-Furthermore, a distributed system may not be simplify classified as CP or AP because the choice between C and A can occur many times within the same system at very fine granularity @Brewer:2012.
+Furthermore, a distributed system may not be simply classified as CP or AP because the choice between C and A can occur many times within the same system at very fine granularity @Brewer:2012.
 Not only can subsystems make different choices, but the choice can change according to the operation or even the specific data or user involved.